michael-nestler/gradle-spectral/README.md

 ## Gradle compatibility

 This plugin is only kept up-to-date with the newest version of Gradle on a personal on-demand basis.
+Additionally, this plugin is being built with Java 17 for the foreseeable future.
-If you need a specific version supported, I recommend you fork this repository for your organization.
+If you need a specific Java or Gradle version supported, I recommend you fork this repository for your organization.

 ## Contributing